-White-label makes the audit report look like your agency's product - with your logo and details, without GA4audit branding.
+White-label makes the audit report look like your agency's product - with your logo, name and accent colour, with no trace of GA4audit branding at all.
 The client receives a document of your brand; the technology behind it stays invisible.

 Why it matters commercially